AdyKalra/AdyKalra/README.md

 - ⚙️ I’m currently leading the engineering teams at BetEasy working closely with cloud platform engineers, solution architects, product owners, delivery leads cultivating a dev-sec-ops mindset to ensure that the engineering strategy aligns with the overall business vision.
 - :bulb: I'm interested in all things technology follow my posts [here on LinkedIn](https://www.linkedin.com/in/adykalra/detail/recent-activity/shares/)
 - 🌱 Some of my recent endeavours include a complete digital transformation with a new operating model that gave the organisation a 100% cloud-first strategy enabling multiple points of redundancy, moving teams from offshore to onshore model creating new greenfield teams here in Melbourne , and transitioning from legacy PHP to modernisation and uplift of the software development practices.
-- 💬 Talk to me about Formula 1 :racing_car:, Footy 🏉 , gardening 🌻 🌼 , painting 🎨 , comics 📚 and anything that interests you.
+- 💬 Talk to me about Formula 1 :racing_car:, Footy 🏉 , Gardening 🌻 🌼 , Painting 🎨 , Comics 📚 and anything that interests you.

 Connect with me: 🔗 [LinkedIn](https://www.linkedin.com/in/adykalra/)